Beta-binomial distribution¶

 The function works best when a good initial guess is provided for the parameters to be fit.
 Use

-to specify an initial guess for the parameter.Examples
+mpsci.distributions.Initialto specify an initial guess for the parameter.Examples

 >>> from mpmath import mp >>> mp.dps = 25 >>> from mpsci.distributions import betabinomial, Initial

-.>>> x = [3, 4, 5, 6, 0, 0, 0, 0, 3, 1, 0, 0, ...
+xis our sample, which we assume is drawn from a beta binomial distribution withn=8.>>> x = [3, 4, 5, 6, 0, 0, 0, 0, 3, 1, 0, 0, ...
 2, 3, 1, 8, 4, 3, 0, 5, 5, 0, 4, 3] ...

 Fit both

-to provide initial guesses to the numerical optimizer.>>> n1, a1, b1 = betabinomial.mle(x, n=8, a=Initial(0.5), b=Initial(1.5)) >>> a1 >>> mpf('0.6183654180946715501688528635') >>> b1 >>> mpf('1.418640359545716670987007935')
+a` and ``b.
+Usea=Initial(0.5)andb=Initial(1.5)to provide initial guesses to the numerical optimizer.>>> n1, a1, b1 = betabinomial.mle(x, n=8, a=Initial(0.5), b=Initial(1.5)) >>> a1 >>> mpf('0.6183654180946715501688528635') >>> b1 >>> mpf('1.418640359545716670987007935')

 If we know

-.>>> n2, a2, b2 = betabinomial.mle(x, n=8, a=1, b=Initial(1.5))
+amust be 1, we can pass in the parametera=1to fix the value ofa.>>> n2, a2, b2 = betabinomial.mle(x, n=8, a=1, b=Initial(1.5))

 >>> a2 >>> mpf('1.0') >>> b2 >>> mpf('2.143528853730739316264441767')